 - American Cleft Palate and Craniofacial Association

-Go to medical appointments.
-Take your child to all scheduled checkups and any follow-up appointments with specialists.
+Go to all medical visits.
+Take your child to all scheduled checkups and any follow-up visits with specialists.

 Set up therapy care when needed.
 Help your child build and strengthen life skills.
 Set up speech therapy and physical therapy visits, or other care that doctors and nurses recommend.
 If your child has a hard time paying attention, or feels anxious or sad often, ask the doctor if therapy with a mental health provider could help.